A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Proper Orthogonal Decomposition for Parametrized problems

 \subsection{The POD method for optimization problem}

-In this section we explain how to solve the reduced optimal control problem.
-To build the reduced order model we have to select some relevant parameters related to the optimal control problem.
-The snapshot set is important for POD model reduction, since the basis functions are built upon this set.
-Therefore, the choice of the parameters should be done according to our optimal control problem.
-For this reason we propose a goal-oriented algorithm for the computation of the POD basis functions.
-The goal is given by the error bound $\Delta^\ell_{u^n}$ for state and sensitivity introduced in Section 4.2.
-This error indicator helps also in the selection of the snapshots set.
+In this section we explain how to solve the parametrized optimization problem.
+In our construction the POD spaces depend on the parameter $p$.
+Since the solution to the parameter optimization problem is not known in advance the POD space has to be adapted/enriched during the parameter optimization procedure.
+To achieve this goal we here propose a certified extension of the approach suggested in \cite{AH01} to our robust setting, where the error bound, $\Delta_{u_\mu^n}^{\ell}(p)$ introduced in Section 4.2, helps in the selection of the snapshot sets.
 The algorithm works as follows: we start with a very coarse parameter sample choosing only one parameter $p^0$ and solve the full problem together with the sensitivity equations associated to this parameter.
-Then we compute the POD basis functions and perform the reduced optimization procedure.
-At the end of the process we find a new parameter $p^1$ which is an approximation of the optimal desired design, we update the parameter set $\mathcal{D}=\{p^0,p^1\}\subset M_{ad}$, solve the full problem and the sensitivity equations related to the new parameter $p^1$.
+Then, we compute the POD basis functions and perform the reduced optimization procedure.
+At the end of the process we find a new parameter $p^1$ which is an approximation of the optimal desired design, we update the parameter set $\mathcal{D}=\{p^0,p^1\}$, solve the full problem and the sensitivity equations related to the new parameter $p^1$.
 Then, we enlarge the snapshots set and compute new POD basis functions.
-We iterate this process until the stopping criteria is reached.
+We iterate this process until the stopping criterion is reached.
+The procedure is summarized in Algorithm \ref{Alg:POD}.